chiragramani/UnitTestingWithJasmine/README.md

 ## Setup

-Feed Reader website should run without any additional setup.
+You can either clone this repository or download it.
+After this, please run index.html in your web-browser and the Feed Reader website should run without any other additional setup.